Chaim & Dorothy Koppelman Foundation

 IN 1955, Dorothy Koppelman, with Chaim Koppelman and other artists and writers, opened the Terrain Gallery in New York City.
 This groundbreaking gallery was and is based on the principle quoted above.
 And when the not-for-profit Aesthetic Realism Foundation began in 1973, the Terrain became part of it.
 It was the Koppelmans’ tremendous desire that Aesthetic Realism be known and studied by people everywhere.
 The non-profit Chaim and Dorothy Koppelman Foundation exists, as well, in behalf of that purpose.

-Comments on the recent Dorothy Koppelman Exhibition at the Terrain Gallery NYC —
+Visitors Comments on the recent Dorothy Koppelman Exhibition at the Terrain Gallery in New York City —

-"Love the depth of your paintings and quotes!
-Thank you." —New York City
+"Love the depth of your paintings and quotes!" —NYC

 "Beautiful and meaningful artwork."—Brazil